TosbackCgusBridge-Bot/CGUs-versions/Ning/Terms of Service.md

 Terms of Service

-_Last Updated: October 28, 2015_
+_Last Updated: January 2, 2017_

-Ning, Inc. (“**Ning**“, “**we**” or “**us**“) is an online service provider that provides a set of services and technology applications that enable users to create their own Networks utilizing our technology platform (the “**Ning Platform**“).
+Ning, Interactive Inc. (“**Ning**“, “we” or “**us**“) is ana online service provider that provides a set of services and technology applications that enable users to create their own Networks utilizing our technology platform (the “**Ning Platform**“).
 Ning is not involved in the management of Networks on the Ning Platform and is not involved in the decisions relating to the focus of Networks or the Content uploaded or published to Networks using the Ning Platform.
 These are your Networks and, as a Network Creator, you are responsible for managing them in all respects (including the actions, conduct, and Content of Your Members) in compliance with these Terms of Service.

 These Terms of Service contain general terms that apply to all users of the Ning Platform whether they create, join or browse Networks.
 When using the Ning Platform, you will also be subject to the Ning Privacy Policy and additional posted guidelines, policies or rules applicable to specific services and features on the Ning Platform, which may be posted by us from time to time (collectively, the “**Guidelines**“).
 All of these Guidelines are part of this Agreement and are hereby incorporated by reference.